CleverComponents/Task-Runner/README.md

 ## Examples

+* [Build InnoSetup Script](Examples/BuildInnoSetupScript.job) - automates the compiling of an InnoSetup installation script, customizes the input parameters, and cleanups the output folder.
 * [Build Delphi Project](Examples/BuildDelphiProject.job) - tasks to compile a program using the Delphi command line compiler and pack using the pkzipc utility.
 Video tutorial on CleverComponents YouTube channel: [How to set up and run a project in TaskRunner](https://youtu.be/cndY-BVm8yA)
 * [Test Scripter Task](Examples/TestScripterTask.job) - a simple project, which shows how to run a Pascal script and pass parameters to this script.